codefellows-seattle-javascript-401n4/lab-16-bearer-auth/README.md

 #TO JUST RUN THE TESTS
-1. serve up mongodb in one terminal with the below command mongod --dbpath=./db
+1. serve up mongodb in one terminal with the below command mkdir db
+//then run this command in the same terminal mongod --dbpath=./db
+//should see this at the bottom waiting for connections on port 27017
 2. run the Tests in another terminal with the below command npm test